 It is written by the same authors roughly and takes things a step slower, which may or may not be great for you.
 Try both and see.

 Game Theory is interesting because rarely has a mathematical discipline had so many books written about it by non-mathematicians, or mathematicians with an audience of non-mathematicians.
 I think it’s because it’s so applicable to a variety of fields, including war tactics and economics.
 In this section, I’ll try to focus on the mathematical aspects.
-The first is written by one of my favorite author:
+The first is written by one of my favorite authors:

 On Numbers and Games, John H. Conway

-Conway writes beautifully, both in his papers (I read one called division by 3, can you believe it?) and in his books.
+Conway writes beautifully, both in his papers (I read one called division by three, can you believe it?) and in his books.
 This book delves on the connection between, well, numbers and games.
 It’s a great first book on the subject.
 Here are two more references for two different parts of the theory:

 Combinatorial Game Theory, Aaron N. Siegel